≪ Go to our review of Rain Jackets - Men's

 Cons: Slightly boxier cut than most, sleeves pull back from wrists at full extension, hood doesn't work with climbing or bike helmets

-The North Face Dryzzle is a fairly versatile jacket featuring Gore-tex Paclite for weather resistance.
+The North Face Dryzzle is a reasonably versatile jacket featuring Gore-tex Paclite for weather resistance.
 Our testing team loved this fabric for its relatively low weight, excellent breathability, and long lasting weather resistance.
 We really liked most features of this jacket and were impressed by the functionality of its hood; however, each tester commented on the same primary downside: the Dryzzle's slightly below average mobility and range of motion.
-While we wouldn't say it was bad, we do want to note that the sleeves pulled back from the wrists when we reached up or away at full extension.
+While we wouldn't say it was terrible, we do want to note that the sleeves pulled back from the wrists when we reached up or away at full extension.
 We experienced a little more bunching than other similar priced models like the Marmot Minimalist, Outdoor Research Foray, and Arc'teryx Beta SL.

 RELATED REVIEW: The Best Men's Rain Jackets of 2017